-CHAPTER TEN - ACCESS NETWORK FIBRE (FTTX) INSTALLATION FOR SIGNLE UNIT BUILDING
+CHAPTER TEN ACCESS NETWORK FIBRE (FTTX) INSTALLATION FOR SINGLE UNITS BUILDING (SUB)

-66. Access Configuration
+10.1 Access Configuration

-(a) Construction of a new Single Unit Building (SUB) provides an opportunity to incorporate a High-speed-ready broadband infrastructure at relatively low cost.
-The installations of such infrastructure have to be done in three areas: access area, riser area and the office and housing area.
-For a smooth implementation, the following infrastructure elements shall be taken into account at the planning stage of the building:
+- a.
+Construction of a new SUB provides an opportunity to incorporate a High-speed-ready broadband infrastructure at relatively low cost.
+The installations of such infrastructure have to be done in three areas: access area, riser area and the office/housing area.
+For a smooth implementation, the following infrastructure elements shall be taken into account at the planning stage of the building: - i.
+Access point - ii.
+Access area - iii.
+Communications Space (containing the UD) - iv.
+Riser area - b.
+The following figure shows the access schematic diagram for Single Unit In-building Physical Infrastructure (based on ISO/IEC 11 801 and ITU Rec.

-(i) Access point

-(ii) Access area

-(iii)Communications Space (containing the Unit Distributor UD)

-(iv)Riser area

-(b) Figure 9 below shows the access schematic diagram for SUB Physical Infrastructure (based on ISO/IEC 11 801 and ITU Rec.
 L.82).